Meu Corre

 The Opportunity Solution Tree is a powerful framework for making sense of a complex project that have many objectives, problems and ideas for solutions.

-A Design Sprint semi-marathon
+Design Sprint (but semi-marathon style)

 The “Financial Strava” concept